Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Prior Service Time

-This is service time you receive for the time you worked for your employer before it joined TCDRS.
+This is service time you receive for the time you worked for your employer before your employer joined TCDRS.
 If you were employed in a position that would be eligible for TCDRS benefits up to the date your employer joined TCDRS, you may be able to get prior service time.

 To see how many months of service time you have, please sign in to view your online account summary.
 If you have other questions about your service time, please talk to your employer or call TCDRS Member Services at 800-823-7782.